tanvir-basi/r-pennystocks-Classifier/README.md

 Project Website:

 ## I. Abstract
 Reddit has become a large source of financial information for many retail investors since the GameStop short squeeze.
 This activity has been mostly centered on r/WallStreetBets.
-Retail investors, Unlike professional investors, have very limited time and resources to conduct their own research as they usually have a separate career.
-In this project we aim to solve 2 problems:
+We believe the subreddit r/pennystocks has been overlooked by retail investors, who unlike professional investors, have very limited time and resources to conduct their own research as they usually have a separate career.
+Therefore In this project we aim to solve 2 problems:
-1. Bring awareness to other financial subreddits
+1. Bring awareness to other financial subreddits such as r/pennystocks
-2. Save time by filter out the memes, bad posts and ads.
+2. Save time by filtering out the memes, bad posts and ads.

 ## II.
 Introduction